Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 # Dynamic Report Tool for MINLP Benchmarks
 This is a project in progress for creating a dynamic reporting system, in a HTML format, based on benchmark results from solved mathemathical optimization problems.
-The main goal of this project is to visualize specific results, making it easiier for end users to understand and interpret the benchmarks.
+The main goal of this project is to visualize specific results, making it easier for end users to understand and interpret the benchmarks.

 <div style="text-align:left;">
   <img src="./Images/OverView.png" width="100%">